 The definition of the term varies depending on the industry and the companies using the term.

 Generally speaking, it is the reduction of an object’s desirability and usefulness because of features that are now considered outdated.

-One example is the continuing decline into functional obsolescence of the physical book due to the emergence of advanced data and digital books.
+One example is the continuing decline into functional obsolescence of the physical book due to the emergence of digital books.

 Another good example is how smartphones become functionally obsolete whenever companies introduce a newer model to the market.

 Because of the business planning of a smartphone company and the smartphone industry in general, a new phone debuts on stores every year.

 With market tastes and competition, the older products easily and quickly fall into functional obsolescence.

 In terms of the real estate market, functional obsolescence means that a certain property’s desirability or demand has decreased based on the data.